fussykyloren/coursera_capstone/docs/report.md

 ![](baltimore_mean.png)
 ## Analysis
 Surprisingly, even though having the fewest number of fried chicken restaurants, Newark is the best place to go on this adventure.
 One would expect that since Newark has one of the 3 largest airports in the New York metropolitan area, a majority of the restaurants would be in the airport.
 Looking furher into this analysis, only one restaurant is actually in the airport (World Fried Chicken) strengthening Newark's position.
-One curious observation is that the mean distance for Philadelphia is quite high.
+One curious observation is that the mean distance for Baltimore is quite high.
 The comparison between Baltimore and the other cities is below.
 ```
 for city in cities[0:4]:
     title_string = city + " -> " + cities[4]